 Between your family, the government, and private corporations there are numerous ways to bridge the gap between your resources and your need

-If you are like most people and cannot fully pay for school with cash or a check, fortunately you can still pursue a bachelors degree.
+If you are like most people and cannot fully pay for school with cash or a check, fortunately you can still pursue a college degree.

-You may receive money for school expenses in two main different forms
+You may receive money for school expenses in two main forms that will help cover finances.

 Bridging the Gap